xnerditos/dev-container-config-back/README.md

 To use Dev Containers

 1. Install Docker.
-If you are using an Ubuntu based distribution of Linux, you can use the script `install-docker-ubuntu.sh`.  *Reboot after installing!*
+If you are using an Ubuntu based distribution of Linux, you can use the script `install-docker-ubuntu.sh`.  *Reboot after installing!*  Once you have Docker installed, run a test command to verify:  `docker run hello-world`.
+It should return a message that Docker is correctly installed.
+For information about installing Docker on Windows or Mac (or for more information about installing it on Linux) [see this page](https://docs.docker.com/get-docker/).

 2. Install the extensions in Visual Studio Code for Dev Containers (Remote Containers)